ibm-cloud-architecture/refarch-eda/docs-mk/technology/mq/index.md

 ![](./images/decentralized.png)

-* On the top row applications have decoupled queue managers, with independent availability / scalability.
-The ownership is decentralized, as each application owner also own the broker configuration and deployment.
+* On the top row, applications have decoupled queue managers, with independent availability / scalability.
+The ownership is decentralized, as each application owner also owns the broker configuration and deployment.
 Such cloud native application may adopt the [Command Query Responsability Seggregation](../../patterns/cqrs/) pattern and use queues to propagage information between the microservices.
-The deploy of both broker and microservices follow the same CI/CD pipeline, with a kustomize to describe the broker configuration.
-See the [CQRS with MQ implementation](https://github.com/ibm-cloud-architecture/vaccine-reefer-mgr-cmd) we did for the Reefer manager service in the vaccine solution.
+The deployment of both broker and microservices follows the same CI/CD pipeline, with a `kustomize`, for example, to describe the broker configuration.
+See the [CQRS with MQ implementation](https://github.com/ibm-cloud-architecture/vaccine-reefer-mgr-cmd), we did for the Reefer manager service in the vaccine solution.
-* A central MQ broker can still be part of the architecture to support legacy application and federated queues.
+* A central MQ broker can still be part of the architecture to support legacy applications integrations and federated queues.

 This type of deployment supports heterogenous operational procedures across technologies.